matthewjmiller/mattmiller/CV.md

 ## Teaching Experience

+Seminar in Rhetoric: Wendell Berry, College of the Ozarks, fall 2023.

 Seminar in Rhetoric: Rural Writing, College of the Ozarks, fall 2020.

 The American Novel: Land, Community, Race, and Spirituality, College of the Ozarks, two sections, fall 2021, fall 2022.